How To Use Smartphone To Increase Strawberry Yield

 Leaf Area Index to Increase Strawberry Yield and Revenue

-To monitor and analyse chlorophyll content in strawberry leaves, you don’t need to buy SPAD (Soil and Plant Analysis Development) meter.
+To monitor and analyse chlorophyll content in strawberry leaves, you don’t need to buy a SPAD (Soil and Plant Analysis Development) metre.
 Again, price tag for these devices is high and there is no affordable hand-held SPAD meters for strawberry farming.

 At the same time, mobile applications can help to get Dark Green Colour Index (DGCI), which is correlated to SPAD index values.
 This is one of the parameters of strawberry leaves to identify current “wellbeing” of the plants.
 Monitoring Dark Green Colour Index with a smartphone camera can help you with early identification of strawberry disease.

 More information about Dark Green Colour Index is discussed on our Youtube channel